earwig/benkurtovic.com/_drafts/python-object-replacement.md

 Certainly, not every case is handled above, but it seems to cover the vast majority of instances that I've found through testing.
-There are a number of reference relations in Guppy that I couldn't figure out how to replicate without doing something insane (`R_CELL` and `R_STACK`), so some obscure replacements are likely unimplemented.
+There are a number of reference relations in Guppy that I couldn't figure out how to replicate without doing something insane (`R_HASATTR`, `R_CELL`, and `R_STACK`), so some obscure replacements are likely unimplemented.

 Some other kinds of replacements are known, but impossible.
 For example, replacing a class object that uses `__slots__` with another class will not work if the replacement class has a different slot layout and instances of the old class exist.
-Furthermore, it doesn't work for references stored in the code of C extensions, since there's effectively no way for us to track these, but this is an exceptional circumstance.
+More generally, replacing a class with a non-class object won't work if instances of the class exist.
+Furthermore, references stored in data structures managed by C extensions cannot be changed, since there's no good way for us to track these.

 Remaining areas to explore include behavior when metaclasses and more complex descriptors are involved.
 Implementing a more complete version of `replace()`